XxGodmoonxX/S2T-playground/README.md

 cp .env.example .env
 ```
 Edit `.env` and fill in `OPENAI_API_KEY`.
 The `.env` file is gitignored.
+The compiled JavaScript will be generated in `dist/`, which is also gitignored.

 1. Compile the TypeScript files:
    ```bash